-The Bureau of Planning & Resource Protection is involved with the administration and oversight for design, permitting and construction of complex projects.
+The Department of Conservation and Recreation (DCR) is involved with the administration and oversight for design, permitting and construction of complex projects.
 Ensuring the protection of important natural and cultural resources, and ongoing coordination and communication with partners and stakeholders are key components of this project management responsibility.

 - Mass Central Rail Trail – Wayside